Ford Model A engine: Development and production history

 However, by February 1929, production of the engines reached 1,000,000 units.
-At the end of Model A production, March, 1932, 4,849,340 Model As had been built.
-(Several hundred thousand Model AA trucks had also been built, typically with the same Model A engine).

-Model A historian Steve Plucker, using Ford company records, calculates that 4,830,806 production engines were built between October, 1927 and November, 1931.
+At the end of Model A production in March 1932, 4,849,340 Model As had been built.
+(Several hundred thousand Model AA trucks had also been built, typically with the same Model A engine.)
+Model A historian Steve Plucker, using Ford company records, calculates that 4,830,806 production engines were built between October 1927 and November 1931.

 All Model A engines built in the U.S. were built in the Rouge plant, however some were built at Ford plants in Canada and Europe.
 During that time, the Model A and AA engine cylinder block (part number A-6010), went through various external and internal changes.

 The Model A was replaced by the 1932 Ford Model B, with an updated 4-cylinder engine, and by the 1932 Ford Model 18, with its new Ford V8 engine.

 Basic design and characteristics

 Like the Model T engine, the Model A engine was a water-cooled L-head inline-four (four vertical cylinders in line), "cast-en-bloc"-type piston engine.
 It had a displacement of 200.5 CID (compared to the Model T's 177 CID).